How to Manage Multiple Projects

 Usually, you’re not going to make a risk management plan to tackle a few tasks.
 There might be risk involved, but then again—there’s risk involved in everything.
 However, a project must look at all the tasks in context to the risks inherent in executing them.
 These risks go beyond the mere task.
 The project can be impacted by weather, supplies and more.

-Though tasks are little projects, they differ enough with the constraints of a larger project to require a unique method of management.
+Though tasks are little projects, they differ enough from the constraints of a larger project to require a unique method of management.
 As projects grow in complexity, tasks relatively stay the same in that they’re broken down into small, manageable bits.
-Therefore, to-do lists and prioritizing is usually as much as you need to get tasks done, while projects require more detailed methodology.
+Therefore, to-do lists and prioritizing are usually as much as you need to get tasks done, while projects require a more detailed methodology.

 It’s not going to be easy, even if you plan and are prepared.
 Managing multiple projects is challenging.
 The problems that come up when managing multiple projects are akin to a shadow world of best practices.